percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/innobackupex/innobackupex_option_reference.rst

 .. option:: --galera-info

    This options creates the ``xtrabackup_galera_info`` file which contains the local node state at the time of the backup.
 Option should be used when performing the backup of Percona-XtraDB-Cluster.
+Has no effect when backup locks are used to create the backup.

 .. option:: --help